uosjapuelks/tp/docs/UserGuide.md

 Which item would you like to be removed?
 Type the index of the item below.
     1. burger | Qty: 3 | 11 Nov 2021
     2. burger | Qty: 1 | 23 Sep 2021
+If you've changed your mind, simply type 'quit'.
 __________________________________________
 USER INPUT: 1
 __________________________________________